renatadaou/FINAL-PROJECT-part-1-updated-/README.md

+# Taylor Swift!!!  #
+## 🦋🌟👗🧣🏙🐍💘🍷🥂 ##
+"We're happy, free, confused and lonely at the same time."
+-22

 # Taylor Swift's Daily Top 10 Most Played Songs

 This project uses Spotify data to track the daily streaming metrics of Taylor Swift's most-played songs!!

 The project is an auto-updating, data-driven website.